 Section 5.
 The amount of membership dues of individuals shall be set by the Board of Directors.
 The Board of Directors shall establish various levels of membership fees, including but not limited to: a) an amount for employed residents of developed nations, b) a sustainer and/or sponsor amount, which shall confer no extra rights or privileges, but the names of whom may be made public with the permission of each sustainer or sponsor; and c) amounts for students, the unemployed and the retired, and for people in developing countries.

 Section 6.
-The right of members to post messages to Humanity+ email lists may be revoked by a majority vote of the Board of Directors or by an official invested by the Board with the authority to revoke posting privileges; in the latter case the official shall notify the Executive Director or Program Coordinator and the Board that posting privileges have been revoked.
+The right of members to post messages to Humanity+ email lists may be revoked by a majority vote of the Board of Directors or by an official invested by the Board with the authority to revoke posting privileges; in the latter case the official shall notify the Executive Director and the Board that posting privileges have been revoked.

 Article IV.
 Board of Directors

 Section 1.
 The highest decision-making body of the Humanity+ shall be the Board of Directors.
 The Humanity+ Board of Directors is charged with establishing the overall direction and short-term and long-term goals of the Humanity+.
 The Board also oversees legal concerns, and has the authority to hire or fire the Executive Director.
-The Board is also charged with fundraising activities with support and implementation from the Executive Director.
+The Board is also charged with fundraising activities, with support and implementation from the Executive Director.
 The Board as a whole is not involved with hands-on management of the organization, but Board members may additionally be expected to take on active roles in managing the organization, including both leadership and direct participation, for instance organizing conferences, helping manage publications, performing outreach and member recruitment, or other such tasks.
 The Board shall have the option to select and appoint an Executive Director or Program Coordinator, and shall review on an annual basis the performance of the Executive Director on a regular basis (at least once every twelve months).